 To carry out his adoptions, Petersen had help.
 Ironically, he turned to Marshallese citizens for that help.
 He is said to have hired Marshallese women in Arizona, Arkansas, and Utah to assist the Marshallese birth mothers.
 Their duties included, among others, providing transportation, translating for them, and caring for them.
 In a classic hallmark of human trafficking, Petersen and his associates, per ABC 15 Arizona, took the Marshallese womens’ passports from them when they got to the United States, giving Petersen more control over them.

 According to authorities, adoptive parents paid Petersen up to $40,000 for his services per adoption.
 Arizona’s Attorney General has made clear that his state’s investigation is focused on Petersen and his associates; the adoptive families involved are not being targeted.
 These families are one of the three categories of Petersen’s victims—the birth mothers, the babies, and the prospective adoptive parents.
-40/29 News reported that a number of these prospective adoptive parents were unaware of the true facts of their cases; in some instances, Petersen represented that the Marshallese birth mothers had been living in the U.S. for years.
+40/29 News reported that a number of these prospective adoptive parents were unaware of the facts of their cases; in some instances, Petersen represented that the Marshallese birth mothers had been living in the U.S. for years.

 While they may not be facing criminal charges, adoptive couples who were matched with a Marshallese birth mother and who were awaiting placement at the time of Petersen’s still faced a nightmare.
 With Petersen arrested, their matches and their family’s lives hung in the balance.
 Uncertainty as to how their cases would proceed led to emergency court hearings.
 In Arkansas, all of Petersen’s cases were taken from his law firm and assigned to an attorney ad litem.